 HUMAN RESOURCES MANAGERS

-These professionals handle internal staffing issues and oversee recruitment and hiring processes for companies.
-They work closely with members of the workforce to analyze particular individual’s strengths and weaknesses to move people around in a way that benefits the company.
-They also have a keen understanding of local, state and federal employment laws.
-They serve an important role in minimizing liability for the organization.
+These professionals handle staffing issues and oversee recruitment and hiring for companies.
+They work closely with members of the work force to analyze a particular candidates strength and weakness to move people around in a way that benefits the company.
+They also have a keen knowledge of employment laws.

-Human resources and labor relations specialists serve a supportive role to human resources managers, but work on many of the same tasks.
-They coordinate with employers to discuss the hiring needs of the organization.
-They file and organize employee records and conduct background checks on potential hires.
+Human resources and labor relations specialists serve as a support role to human resources managers, but work on many of the same tasks.
+They deal with employers to discuss the hiring needs of the company.
+They file and organize employee records and do background checks on potential hires.

 TRAINING AND DEVELOPMENT SPECIALISTS

-While HR managers and specialists focus mostly on hiring practices and mitigating company liability, training and development specialists analyze the weak areas of an organization’s workforce and develop seminars and strategies to improve skill and knowledge.
-This may include designing manuals, online learning programs, instructional techniques and scheduling classes for workers to attend.
+Training and development specialists analyze the weak areas of an companies work force and develop ways to improve skill and knowledge.
+This may include being able to design manuals, online learning programs, instructional methods and scheduling classes for workers to attend.